-Also note that the D.A. may choose to prosecute only one person for conspiracy in Nevada . . . it's not necessary they prosecute every party to the alleged agreement.
-Furthermore, a participant to a conspiracy is no less liable because he/she played a more minor role than others.
+Also, note that the D.A. may choose to prosecute only one person for conspiracy in Nevada -- it is not necessary they prosecute every party to the alleged agreement.
+Furthermore, a participant in a conspiracy is no less liable because he/she played a more minor role than others.

 Nevada state law vs. federal law

 Nevada law does not require that the D.A. show that the defendant committed an "overt act" in furtherance of the intended crime: Just making an agreement to break the law is sufficient grounds for conviction in Nevada under NRS 199.480.